 Less time looking for parking

-Imagine this – you get to a party and instead of spending 20 min looking for a parking spot, your car drops you off right in front of the door and heads to a pre-selected parking spot, eliminating the need to waste gas and time looking for one.
+Imagine this – you get to a party and instead of spending 20 min looking for a parking spot, your car drops you off and heads to a pre-selected parking spot, eliminating the need to waste gas and time looking for one.

 According to the consulting firm Ronald Berger, an estimated 30% of congestion in urban areas is caused by people driving around searching for parking.
 So self-driving cars will not only eliminate the hustle but also the traffic that it creates.